 The Murakaza school is a beacon of hope for 230 children and their families living in a slum outside of Bujumbura, Burundi.
 As well as teaching them literacy and life skills, they are mentored to integrate the national school system to continue their education.
-Social services and vocational training are offered to their mothers, opening the door to opportunities they could never have dreamt of.
-We need your help to keep the school running, for books and visual aids, benches and teachers.
+An important development was when the school began to offer a daily nutritious meal - often the only meal that the children will receive a day.
+In addition, the school grows its own food, also helping to employ local people.

 Since gaining independence in 1962, Burundi was plagued by political instability, civil war and genocide - leaving it one of the poorest nations on earth.
 SAB is a slum outside Bujumbura, made up of abandoned industrial buildings.
 Before the construction of the Murakaza school, most children would spend their days on the streets, being prey to violence and trafficking.
 They would have to walk many miles to the nearest school, often passing dead bodies, making them afraid to leave their homes.